"Exercises" Your Pelvic Floor Will Thank You for During Pregnancy

 2. Notice your tummy.

 Make sure your ribcage and belly expand as you inhale rather than sucking them in—think about filling the whole belly with the air you're inhaling, like a balloon.

 If you can't feel your ribs expanding, try lying on one side and putting your top hand on your ribs to physically feel them move, says Proulx.
 A few deep breaths that way should provide a bit of stretch and relaxation to your pelvic floor.

 3. Embrace the yawn.

-It sounds weird, but Proulx encourages visualizing your anus unclenching and your vaginal area yawning.
-(If a yawn doesn’t quite do it for you, think about opening your pelvic floor like a swimming jellyfish as you inhale.)
+It sounds weird, but Proulx encourages visualising your anus unclenching and your vaginal area yawning.
+(If a yawn doesn't quite do it for you, think about opening your pelvic floor like a swimming jellyfish as you inhale.)

 4. Flex those hips.

 Still can't loosen up?
 Proulx suggests getting on your hands and knees or standing bent over a table so gravity can work its magic.
 Your belly will naturally fall, and as you take a few deep breaths, you'll help your pelvic floor expand and relax, says Proulx.